ietf-wg-cellar/matroska-specification/matroska_schema_section_header.md

 # Matroska Schema

-This specification includes an `EBML Schema` which defines the Elements and structure of Matroska as an EBML Document Type.
+This specification includes an `EBML Schema`, which defines the Elements and structure of Matroska as an EBML Document Type.
 The EBML Schema defines every valid Matroska element in a manner defined by the EBML specification.